 St Ann's Multi-Cultural Festival

-In the summer of 2015, every class spent three weeks learning about three of the cultures represented in our school.
+As part of our transition events to the next class or school, every class spent three weeks learning about three of the cultures represented in our school.
 These were the Roma culture, the Pakistani culture and the British culture.
 Children's literacy, maths, art and other lessons were all linked to the cultures in some way.
 The children also learned songs and dances and visitors came into school to share their skills.
 We even had a band who came to play for us and teach us some traditional Roma songs.